 \subsection{LFR network generation}

-The LFR networks we use for benchmarking are generated using the procedure described in~\cite{LFR08}, which is as follows. \begin{enumerate} \item \textbf{Fix the number of nodes~$n$ and mixing parameter~$\mu$}.
+The LFR networks we use for benchmarking are generated using the procedure described in~\cite{LFR08}, which we summarize here. \begin{enumerate} \item \textbf{Fix the number of nodes~$n$ and mixing parameter~$\mu$}.
 In our studies we use node counts in the range~$n \in [200,51200]$.
 The parameter $\mu$ controls the relative number of edges within and between communities.
-For small $\mu$ there are many more edges within communities than between them, which makes the communities relatively easy to detect.
-But as $\mu$ gets larger there are more edges between communities and detection becomes more difficult in a manner reminiscent of the detectability threshold in the standard stochastic block model~\cite{DKMZ11a,DKMZ11b}.
+For small $\mu$ there are many more edges within communities than between them, which makes the communities easy to detect.
+But as $\mu$ gets larger there are more edges between communities and detection becomes more difficult in a manner reminiscent of the detectability threshold in the standard stochastic block model~\cite{DKMZ11a,DKMZ11b}, although there is no known analytic detectability threshold for the LFR model.
 In our studies we use values of $\mu$ in the range $[0.2,0.8]$. \item \textbf{Draw a degree sequence} from a power-law distribution with exponent~$\tau_1$.
 Many networks have power-law degree distributions, typically with exponents between 2 and~3~\cite{Caldarelli07}, and the LFR model exclusively uses power-law distributions.
 We use~$\tau_1 = 2.5$, with average degree~$\langle k \rangle = 20$ and maximum degree (which depends on graph size) $k_{\text{max}} = n/10$.
 Empirically, however, our results do not seem to be very sensitive to these choices. \item \textbf{Draw a set of community sizes} from a power-law distribution with exponent~$\tau_2$.
 Many networks are also found to have community sizes that approximately follow a power law, with typical exponents in the range from 1 to~2~\cite{Guimera03,CNM04,PDFV05,LFR08}.
-We use $\tau_2 = 1.5$ with a minimum community size of~$s_{\text{min}} = 20$ in all cases, while the maximum community size is set to~$s_{\text{max}} = \max\left\{n/10,100\right\}$.
-Again, results were not particularly sensitive to these choices, provided they produce a valid distribution at all. \item \textbf{Assign each node to a community} randomly, one node at a time, while ensuring that the community chosen is always large enough to support the added node's intra-community degree, given by $(1 - \mu) k$ where $k$ is the total degree. \item \textbf{Rewire the edges} attached to each node while preserving the node degrees, until the fraction of edges running between nodes in different communities is approximately $\mu$. \end{enumerate} The parameter values above are similar to those used for instance in~\cite{YAT16}.
+We use $\tau_2 = 1.5$ with a minimum community size of~$s_{\text{min}} = 20$ in all cases, while the maximum community size is set to~$s_{\text{max}} = \max\left(n/10,100\right)$.
+Again, results were not particularly sensitive to these choices, provided they produce a valid distribution at all. \item \textbf{Assign each node to a community} randomly, one node at a time, ensuring that the community chosen is large enough to support the added node's intra-community degree, given by $(1 - \mu) k$ where $k$ is the total degree. \item \textbf{Rewire the edges} attached to each node while preserving the node degrees, until the fraction of edges running between nodes in different communities is approximately $\mu$. \end{enumerate} The parameter values above are similar to those used for instance in~\cite{YAT16}.
 As in that study, we find that algorithm performance is dictated primarily by the parameters $n$ and~$\mu$, so it is these parameters that are varied our summary figures.